 As a young adult, Brooks worked as a secretary while trying to get her work published.
 Some of her first poems were published in an African-American magazine, The Chicago Defender.
 She also participated in poetry workshops, and in tandem, these helped her writing career get off the ground and gain recognition.

-In 1945 she gained fame with A Street In Bronzeville, which led to a Guggenheim Fellowship.
+In 1945 she gained fame with A Street In Bronzeville, referring to an area in the Chicago’s South Side, a collection that led to a Guggenheim Fellowship.
 Annie Allen (1949) earned a Pulitzer Prize in 1950, making her the first African-American to win this award.
 The Mecca (1968), a long poem, which was nominated for the National Book Award for Poetry.

 Poet Laureate of Illinois